sateeshfrnd/Kafka/README.md

 This is the companion repository to explore Kafka API's.

 # Content
-- `Kafka` Installation
+- `Kafka` and `Zookeeper` Installation
-- Basic commands to start Kafaka, Producer, Consumer, Creating Topics, etc.
+- Basic commands to start Kafka, Producer, Consumer, Creating Topics, etc.